Welcome Visitors! Seasonal Updates and Information for Visiting Sheep Pasture

 A: Sheep Pasture is open in fall and winter for many forms of outdoor recreation.
 We encourage visitors to enjoy the wonder of the natural world throughout the Sheep Pasture property.
 There are many locations suitable for family and individual activities.
 For the protection of the environment and wildlife, please note that motorized recreational vehicles, including dirt bikes, snow machines, and ATV's, are not allowed on any properties or trails owned or maintained by NRT in any season; these cannot be used because of the damage they can cause to habitats and trails.
 Trail style or other bicycles are allowed, provided riders stay on the gravel paths that are established.
 Horses are also not allowed on the trail system at NRT.

 When participating in any form of outdoor recreation, please be sure to dress appropriately for the weather conditions.
 Dressing in several layers is recommended to allow individuals to adapt to changing weather conditions and activity levels.
-Walking on trails or fields in warmer weather conditions requires that people (and pets) drink regularly to stay hydrated.
+Walking on trails or fields, even in cooler weather conditions, requires that people (and pets) drink regularly to stay hydrated.
 Water is not available on trails, so we recommend visitors bring their own reusable water bottles.
 Sunscreen and insect repellent are also strongly recommended for all visitors in all seasons.
 For safety reasons, when bringing children to Sheep Pasture to enjoy the property we ask that they be accompanied on the property by a parent or guardian at all times.

 Q: Are food and drinks available at Sheep Pasture?